kubewarden/kubewarden-controller/audit-scanner/README.md

 > **Note well:** don't forget to checkout [Kubewarden's documentation](https://docs.kubewarden.io)
 > for more information

-The Audit scanner inspects the resources already deployed in the cluster and flags when something violates some policies installed in the cluster.
+The Audit scanner inspects the resources defined in the cluster and identifies the ones that are violating Kubewarden policies.

+The results of the scan are made available via `PolicyReport` objects.
+Each Namespace has its own dedicated `PolicyReport`.
+Cluster-wide resources compliance is available via the `ClusterPolicyReport` resource.

 # Deployment